artecs-group/PERCIVAL/README.md

 ## Publication

-If you use CVA6 in your academic work you can cite us:
+If you use PERCIVAL in your academic work you can cite us:

 ```
 @misc{mallasén2021percival,